cuba-platform/frontend/packages/cuba-rest-js/README.md

 # CUBA JS SDK
-JavaScript library for web and node applications to facilitate using CUBA Platfotm's REST API.
+JavaScript library for web and node applications which facilitates using CUBA Platfotm's REST API.

 ## Installation